 - SE464.
 Some schools have an acceptable alternative, but some schools have a courses that are a mixture of of SE463, SE464, and SE465.
-We prefer that you take our UW courses instead of these mixture courses.
+We prefer that you take our UW courses (or an equivalent at your exchange university) instead of these mixture courses.

 - SE380.
 If you plan to take Advanced Technical Electives at UW that require SE380/ECE380 as pre-requisites, then you should take one of those courses here.
 If you do not plan to take such ATEs, then you could take a controls course at your exchange university.

-For ATEs that are approximate matches for UW courses we could potentially approve under the UW course code (e.g., ECE429, CS488, etc), or under the generic ATE-ECE or ATE-CS umbrellas, depending on various factors.
+For ATEs that are approximate matches for UW courses we could potentially approve under the UW course code (e.g., ECE429, CS488, etc), or under the generic ATE-ECE / ATE-CS / ATE-ALL umbrellas, depending on various factors.

 Co-op and Scheduling